bsmg/scoresaber-audit/README.md

 # ScoreSaber Audit

+> **Warning**
-This is currently a very rough repo containing mostly technical information.
+> This is currently a very rough repo containing mostly technical information.
-The audit process is still ongoing so please be patient.
+> The audit process is still ongoing so please be patient.

 > **Note**:
 > This repo contains assemblies derived from Unity, Unity Dependencies, and Beat Saber.